Port Chalmers: Port

-The Customs Department was initially responsible for control of Otago Harbour with the Collector of Customs acting as harbour master, until 1859 when the Provincial Council took responsibility and appointed a dedicated harbour master.
-To service the hulls of the increasing number of ships calling at the port a 170 ft long by 42 ft wide by 16 ft deep wooden floating dock called the Alpha was built and launched in 1868 at Port Chalmers W. Murray and Co., under a 5-year guarantee from the Provincial Government.
+As Dunedin grew, and particularly with the increase in commerce following the Otago gold rush of the 1860s, the merchants of Dunedin pushed for dredging of a channel to allow ocean-going vessels to reach the city's wharves.
+Though a contentious decision, it was agreed to dredge what became known as the Victoria Ship Channel along the north-western side of the harbour.
+The channel opened in 1881.
+The initial channel was narrow and shallow, and the first ship to use it (the Union Steam Ship Company's SS Penguin) temporarily grounded while using it.
+The channel was gradually widened and deepened, and by 1907, twice as many ships were using Dunedin's wharves as used Port Chalmers.
+Rivalry between Dunedin and Port Chalmers developed over which would handle the bulk of shipping.
+However, ship servicing and building industries developed in Port Chalmers, and the adjacent Carey's Bay became a fishing port.

-The Otago Harbour Board was established on 30 June 1874 and took over responsibility for the harbour and the provision of facilities, the wharves at Port Chalmers were managed by the Railways Department until 1928.
+A 170 ft long by 42 ft wide by 16 ft deep wooden floating dock called the Alpha was built and launched in 1868 at Port Chalmers W. Murray and Co., under a 5-year guarantee from the Provincial Government.

-Construction of a 328 ft long graving dock was commenced by the Otago Dock Trust in July 1868.
-The commissioning of the graving dock in March 1872 (which had cost £56,069 2s 11d) and the increasing size of ships resulted in reduced demand for the floating dock which was finally beached at Carey's Bay.
-The remains of the dock are still visible as late as the 1940s.
+In 1868, construction of a 100 m long graving dock began.
+This dock cost £56,069 2s 11d.
+The new dock, alongside the increasing size of ships resulted in reduced demand for the earlier floating dock, which was finally beached at Carey's Bay.
+The remains of the dock were still visible as late as the 1940s.

-Owing to the need to accommodate increasingly larger vessels, a new graving dock was constructed by the Otago Dock Trust between 1905 and 1909 at a cost of £74,475.
-It was 572 ft long which allowed it to take vessels up to 530 ft in length.
-Once the dock was completed the Otago Dock Trust merged with the Otago Harbour Board on 21 May 1910.
+Owing to the need to accommodate increasingly larger vessels, a new graving dock was constructed by the Otago Dock Trust between 1905 and 1909, at a cost of £74,475.
+It was 572 ft long, which allowed it to take vessels up to 530 ft in length.
+Once the dock was completed, the Otago Dock Trust merged with the Otago Harbour Board, on 21 May 1910.

-In April 1928 the 527.2 ft long Norwegian whaling ship, C.A.
-Larsen became the largest vessel serviced by the graving dock up until that time.
-Following its taking over operation of the wharves from the Railway Department the Otago Harbour Board moved its headquarters to Port Chalmers in 1929.
+In April 1928, the 527.2 ft long Norwegian whaling ship, C.A.
+Larsen became the largest vessel serviced by the graving dock.

 The first all-container ship to visit New Zealand was the Columbus New Zealand, which berthed at Beach Street Wharf on 26 June 1971, before the container terminal had been built.
 It used its own on-board crane whose arm folded out to land or pick up containers from the wharf.

-The redevelopment lead to the closing in 1975 and filling in of the graving dock while the wharves were replaced by two berths – the later multi-purpose berth is to the right – and a heavy-duty paved space for storing, washing and devanning (unpacking) containers.
+The redevelopment lead to the closing in 1975 and filling in of the graving dock, while the wharves were replaced by two berths – the later multi-purpose berth is to the right – and a heavy-duty paved space for storing, washing and devanning (unpacking) containers.